rootslab/syllabus/Readme.md

      *  expected by the command mix-in function, not by
      *  the original Redis command.
      * - 'sub' collects command direct child(ren) for
-     * commands ike: OBJECT REFCOUNT.
+     * commands like: OBJECT REFCOUNT.
      */
     , info : function ( String cmd ) : Object